 Our whole of life focus

 People experience disabilities at different times of their life—at birth, when they start school, or after an event like a stroke.

 Whenever and however you experience disability, we understand that you want to live the best life possible and have access to the same opportunities as others, so our teams are knowledgeable of your disability needs no matter which stage you are in your journey.

-Our NASC service is funded by the Ministry of Health and like all other NASCs across New Zealand, we refer to guidelines and policies for disability support services set by the ministry.
+Our NASC service is funded by Whaikaha - Ministry of Disabled People and like all other NASCs across New Zealand, we refer to guidelines and policies for disability support services set by Whaikaha.